klonyyy/MCUViewer/README.md

 ### Variable Viewer
 1. Open `Options -> Acqusition` Settings window in the top menu.
 2. Select your project's elf file.
 Make sure the project is compiled in debug mode.
 Click done.
-3. Click the `Import variables form *.elf` button and click `Refresh`.
+3. Click the `Import variables form *.elf`.
 Select variables and click `Import`.
 Note: the import feature is still in beta.
 If your variable is not automatically detected just click `Add variable` and input the name yourself.
 Please let me know if that happens by opening a new issue with *.elf file attached.
 4. After adding all variables click `Update variable addresses`.
 The type and address of the variables you've added should change from "NOT FOUND!" to a valid address based on the *.elf file you've provided.
 Note: 64-bit variables (such as uint64_t and double) are not yet supported #13.
-5. Drag and drop the variable to the plot area.
+5. Drag and drop the variable to the plot area.``
 6. Make sure the debug probe is connected and a proper type is selected (STLink/JLink).
 Download your executable to the microcontroller and press the `STOPPED` button.

 In case of any problems, please try the example/STMViewer_test CubeIDE project and the corresponding STMViewer_test.cfg project file.
 Please remember to build the project and update the elf file path in the `Options -> Acqusition` Settings.